Home

 You should keep your pain within this comfortable range by adjusting your exercises.

-If your symptoms increase more than they should, you should reduce your exercise intensity.
 It usually takes some experimenting to find the right level of exercise for your lower back.

 Lower back pain icon